George Nichols III

-George Nichols III is an American banker and insurance commissioner and executive.
-He is Kentucky's first African-American insurance commissioner, and in 2000 became the first African-American president of the National Association of Insurance Commissioners.
+George Nichols III, CAP is an American financial services professional with a background in banking, insurance, executive leadership, and education.
+He was the State of Kentucky's first African-American insurance commissioner, and in 2000 became the first African-American president of the National Association of Insurance Commissioners.
+He currently serves as the 10th president of American College of Financial Services in King of Prussia, Pennsylvania.

 Background and education

-Born in Bowling Green, Kentucky, George Nichols III was raised by his four older sisters.
+Born in Bowling Green, Kentucky, Nichols was raised by his four older sisters.
 He attended Alice Lloyd College and graduated in 1980.
-From there, he went to get a Bachelor of Arts in sociology and economics at Western Kentucky University and then am M.A. in labor studies from the University of Louisville.
+From there, he went on to get a Bachelor of Arts in sociology and economics at Western Kentucky University and then a M.A. in labor studies from the University of Louisville.
+Western Kentucky University has gone on to honor Nichols by naming him to their Hall of Distinguished Alumni and naming the Cynthia and George Nichols III Intercultural Student Engagement Center after him and his wife Cynthia Jean “CJ” Nichols.